Andrey Sheptytsky: World War II

+Views

 Sheptytsky in the early years of his episcopacy expressed strong support for a celibate Eastern Catholic clergy.
 Yet he said to have changed his mind after years in Imperial Russian prisons where he encountered the faithfulness of married Russian and Ukrainian Orthodox priests and their wives and families.
 After this, he fought Latin Catholic leaders who attempted to require clerical celibacy among Eastern Catholic priests.

-Sheptytsky was also a patron of artists, students, including many Orthodox Christians, and a pioneer of ecumenism—he also opposed the Second Polish Republic policy of forced conversion of Polish Ukrainians into Latin Rite Catholics.
+Sheptytsky was also a patron of artists, students, including many Orthodox Christians, and a pioneer of ecumenism—he also opposed the Second Polish Republic's policies of linguistic imperialism, coercive Polonisation, and the forced conversion of Greek Catholic and Orthodox Ukrainians into Latin Rite Catholics.
 He strove for reconciliation between ethnic groups and wrote frequently on social issues and spirituality.

-He also founded the Studite and Ukrainian Redemptorist orders, a hospital, the National Museum, and the Theological Academy.
-He actively supported various Ukrainian organizations such as the Prosvita and in particular, the Plast Ukrainian Scouting Organization, and donated a campsite in the Carpathian Mountains called Sokil and became the patron saint of the Plast fraternity Orden Khrestonostsiv.
+Despite being born into wealth, he chose to live a life of poverty.
+He also founded the Studite and Ukrainian Redemptorist orders, a free hospital, the National Museum, and the Theological Academy.
+He actively supported various Ukrainian organizations such as the Prosvita and in particular, the Plast Ukrainian Scouting Organization, and donated a campsite in the Carpathian Mountains called Sokil and became the patron of the Plast fraternity Orden Khrestonostsiv.

-Sheptytsky died in 1944 and is buried in St. George's Cathedral in Lviv.
+Commemoration

+Jews who were saved thanks to actions of Andrey Sheptytsky have lobbied Yad Vashem for years to have him named Righteous Among the Nations, just as his brother Klymentiy Sheptytsky had been, but so far Yad Vashem has not done so, mostly due to concerns with his initial belief that German invaders would be better for Ukraine than the Soviet Union had been.
 In 1958 the cause for his canonization was begun, but stalled at the behest of Cardinal Stefan Wyszynski.
-Pope Francis approved his life as being one of heroic virtue on 16 July 2015, thus proclaiming him to be Venerable.
+Pope Francis approved his life as being one of heroic virtue on 16 July 2015, thus proclaiming him to be Venerable, the first step towards sainthood.

-Jews who were saved thanks to actions of Andrey Sheptytsky have lobbied Yad Vashem for years to have him named Righteous Among the Nations, just as his brother Klymentiy Sheptytsky had been, but so far Yad Vashem has not done so, mostly due to concerns with his initial belief that German invaders would be better for Ukraine than the Soviet Union had been.
-He initially supported the 14th Waffen Grenadier Division of the SS (1st Galician), blessing new recruits into the division.
-According to his close friend Rabbi David Kahane, however, Sheptytsky had believed that the Division would be used to fight Stalinism and personally expressed disgust in a conversation with the Rabbi about the Division's subsequent role as perpetrators of the Holocaust in Ukraine.

-Memory

-The first monument to Metropolitan Andrei Sheptytsky was erected during his lifetime in 1932.
+The first monument to Metropolitan Andrey Sheptytsky was erected during his lifetime in 1932.
 It was destroyed by the Soviets in 1939.

-A new monument to Metropolitan Andrei Sheptytsky was inaugurated in Lviv on 29 July 2015, the 150th anniversary of his birth.
+A new monument to Metropolitan Andrey Sheptytsky was inaugurated in Lviv on 29 July 2015, the 150th anniversary of his birth.

+The Lviv National Museum, founded by Sheptytsky in 1905, now bears his name.
+The Information-Resource Center of the Ukrainian Catholic University that was opened in September 2017 also bears his name — The Metropolitan Andrey Sheptytsky Center.

+On 23 August 2024, the 103rd Territorial Defense Brigade of the Armed Forces of Ukraine was named in his honor by a decree of President Volodymyr Zelenskyy.
+On 19 September 2024, the Verkhovna Rada of Ukraine voted to rename the city of Chervonohrad to Sheptytskyi in his honor as a part of the derussification campaign.